-The ready-to-eat cereal industry is characterized by high concentration margins, large advertising to sales ratios, and numerous introductions of new products.
-Previous researchers have concluded that the ready-to-eat cereal industry is a classic example of an industry with nearly collusive pricing behavior and intense non-price competition.
-This paper empirically examines this conclusion.
-In particular, I estimate price-cost margins importantly I am able empirically to separate these margins into three parts: (1) that which is due to product differentiation; (2) that which is due to multi-product firm pricing; and (3) that due to potential price collusion.
-The results suggest that given the demand for different brands of cereal, the first two effects explain most of the observed price-cost markups.
-I conclude that prices in the industry are consistent with non-collusive pricing behavior to maintain a portfolio of differentiated products influence the perceived quality of these products, and it is these two factors that lead to high price-cost margins.
+This paper examines the view that the ready-to-eat cereal industry is a classic example of an industry with nearly collusive pricing behavior and intense non-price competition.
+In particular, I estimate price-cost margins and separate these margins into three sources: (1) that which is due to product differentiation; (2) that which is due to multi-product firm pricing; and (3) that due to potential price collusion.
+The results suggest that the first two effects explain most of the observed price-cost margins.
+I conclude that prices in the industry are consistent with non-collusive pricing behavior, despite the high price-cost margins.

 Suggested Citation: Suggested Citation